The Way of the World (1916 film)

-The Way of the World is a 1916 American silent Feature film directed by Lloyd B. Carleton.
-The film is based on a play by Clyde Fitch and developed for the screen by F. McGrew Willis.
-This drama's features Hobart Bosworth, Dorothy Davenport, and Emory Johnson.
+The Way of the World is a 1916 American silent Feature film.
+The film was directed by Lloyd B. Carleton, while F. McGrew Willis adapted the screenplay from Clyde Fitch's play.
+The cast of this drama includes Hobart Bosworth, Dorothy Davenport, and Emory Johnson.

-The story revolves around Beatrice Farley, who becomes the wife of first-term Governor Walter Croyden.
-Mrs. Croyden's innocent flirtation with a man from her past, John Nevill, causes a public scandal.
-The scandal results in her husband nearly losing his bid for a second term in office and the death of the movie's Antagonist.
+The plot revolves around Beatrice Farley, who scandalizes her marriage to first-term Governor Walter Croyden by engaging in a harmless flirtation with an old acquaintance, John Nevill.
+The scandal almost costs her husband a second term in office and leads to the death of Nevill.

-The film was released on July 3, 1916, by Universal.
+Universal released the film on July 3, 1916.

 Plot

 Peter Sturton is a politician and the head of the state political machine.
 Sturton supports Walter Croydon, a rising young attorney, for the position of Governor of the State.
 Croyden loves Beatrice Farley, a young society belle, but they have not been formally engaged.
 Croyden invites Beatrice to accompany him to a social ball.
 On the evening of the event, Croyden meets Sturton at his club and becomes intoxicated.
 While still intoxicated, he calls upon Beatrice.
 She refuses to go with him to the ball.
 The following day, Croyden returns to see Beatrice and apologizes for his condition of the previous evening.
 He asks Beatrice to forgive him, professes his love, and asks her to marry him.
 Beatrice tells Croyden she is making preparations to leave for Europe with Mr. and Mrs. Lake.
 She promises to give him an answer when she returns.